Project Grants for Institutes

 - Grant applications may be submitted by publicly accessible cultural institutions located in the Netherlands which organise presentations on contemporary visual art and/or cultural heritage.

-- Art schools and post-academic institutions are not eligible for this grant.
+- Institutes cannot apply for the funding of fixed costs, for building or founding museums, or for regular exploitation.
+Art schools and post-academic institutions are not eligible for this grant.
 Nor are commercial organisations which are mainly sales-driven or institutions which are active in the art sector but do not serve as museums.

 - Magazines, publications, symposiums and conferences are not eligible for a Project Grant for Institutes, unless they are special publications, symposiums or conferences which are intrinsically connected to the project.
 Project Grants for Institutes are not to be used for the funding of constructional provisions, the preservation of listed buildings, excavations of archaeological objects, projects of a largely touristy nature or documentaries which are not part of a wider-ranging project.